mahiro/q-fftw/README.md

 This section describes the installation procedure, which is unfortunately not (yet) as simple as `./configure && make && make install`.

+For Windows, MinGW (http://www.mingw.org/) should be used to build library code.
+On the other hand, the final `q-fftw` binary can be used in the native KDB+/q environment without MinGW.

 ### FFTW

-You need to first install (or build) FFTW.
+You need to build FFTW first.
-It can be either installed at the system level or simply compiled in the source directory.

-Go to http://www.fftw.org/download.html and download the latest source (for Linux/MaxOS) or pre-compiled package (for Windows).
+Go to http://www.fftw.org/download.html and download the latest source.

 From the source directory, run these commands: